Winstein--41

 The rest of the flock in Thyatira is told "I place no other burden on you"

-(like the phrase of Acts 15:28) but to hold fast (to their faith) till Jesus ar-
+to hold fast (to their faith) till Jesus ar-

 rives.